On a numerical criterion for Fano fourfolds: Preliminaries

-For almost strictly nef divisors, we have a birational version of (the log version of) Serrano's conjecture (see \cite{ccp}*{Conjecture 2.2} or \cite{liu-matsumura}*{Conjecture 2.6}).
-For the inductive work, we state the conjecture in the following weaken form:
+For almost strictly nef divisors, we have a birational version of the log version of Serrano's conjecture (see \cite{ccp}*{Conjecture 2.2} or \cite{liu-matsumura}*{Conjecture 2.6}).
+For the inductive procedure, we state the conjecture in the following weakened form:

 \begin{conj} Let $X$ be a projective canonical variety of dimension $n$ and $L$ be an almost strictly nef Cartier divisor on $X$.
 Then, the divisor $K_X+tL$ is big for $t>2n$. \end{conj}

 \begin{prop} Conjecture \ref{conj.weak.cp} holds in dimension $n$ if Conjecture \ref{conj.big} holds in dimension $n-1$. \end{prop}